 As a party planner I love adding personal touches to decor.
-My daughter Bailey is quickly becoming a mini planner, entertainer and DIY craft lover.
+My daughter B is quickly becoming a mini planner, entertainer and DIY craft lover.
 When planning crafts and parties I always keep my audience in mind to determine the level of difficulty, materials and the goal of the craft or decor.
-In this case Bailey is only 4 and therefore her attention span is short.
+In this case B is only 4 and therefore her attention span is short.
 I also like to include her favorite supplies from markers to candy.
 Items that change shape during the process is another favorite element.
 Finally I share my vision with her to ensure I keep her interest.
 Generally when crafting I make sure she is in clothes that can get a little dirty.
 Today I am sharing how to make Peppermint Holiday Decor.

 For this project I wanted her to get into the Holiday spirit.
 My goal was to create the perfect name card for her special Christmas kids table.
 I had her wear a beautiful plaid dress and her good jewelry to get her into the mood from the start.
 I also let her sip on sparkling cherry juice out of a gold glitter “wine” glass we previously made with a candy cane straw during the craft and the party after.

 We did a similar craft two years ago with life savers and it was a huge hit.
 Bailey was also on a sugar high since she ate half of the supplies during the process.
 We are Christmas lovers and love to decorate and celebrate everyday so I knew that I wanted to do it with peppermints one day.
 There are so many ways to use this craft.
 It can be an ornament on your Christmas tree, make a gift extra special with this as decoration on top, place card decor or decorations for your next Holiday party.
 Let the Christmas crafting begin!

 DIY Peppermint Holiday Decor

 What You Need for the DIY Peppermint Holiday Decor